emmet-m/train-game/README.md

 And there may be many more solutions.

+You must use each number at most once and at least once!

 ## What does this project do?

 This project finds all the solutions to a particular train game problem :)